robo-w/kenwood-gps-converter/README.md

 # Kenwood GPS Converter

+**This software is intended to be used with Kenwood radios.
+The software is neither built nor maintained by Kenwood.**

 Java command line tool to convert received position reports to a common format for further processing.
 The converter supports the Kenwood proprietary PKNDS format which is usually received via the serial port of a radio.